Last week, I "fathomed" Mozart's jocular drama, the "opera of all operas." Allow me to explain (it's actually...Wednesday, June 20, 2012

 Last week, I "fathomed" Mozart's jocular drama, the "opera of all operas."
-Before you assume this a criticism, allow me to explain (it's actually all fun and games).
+Allow me to explain (it's actually all fun and games).
 I had the opportunity to create and host a trivia contest on Facebook with each winner receiving a pair of tickets to the Metropolitan Opera's summer encore of Don Giovanni in cinemas on June 27, 2012.
 This was the result of my collaboration with...(boom, boom, crash!)...Fathom Events!
 Creating 20 trivia questions about the opera was a slight challenge considering that I wanted to keep them interesting and engaging for every type of Mozartian who subscribes to The Chronicles, and trust me, they're of a great variety!
 Watch the cast interview.

 While facilitating the contest was mainly about creating access to the opera via this cinematic platform, it was also a valuable experience for me as I learned more about those who share my passion for Mozart and support my stewardship.
 I mentioned this in the recent Tyson Vick interview and I'll mention it again: it's all about people and preservation!